vedharish/Mailspring/docs/building-n1-plugins/extending-the-interface.md

----
+# Extending the Interface

-Title:   Extending the Composer
+## Extending the Composer
-Section: Guides
-Order:   6
----

 The composer lies at the heart of N1, and many improvements to the mail experience require deep integration with the composer.
 To enable these sort of plugins, the {DraftStore} exposes an extension API.